vitruv-tools/Maven-Build-Parent/readme.md

 Before you start to deploy your project, make sure the project version is set correctly.
 For snapshot deployment, this requires the version suffix `-SNAPSHOT` (case sensitive).
-To automatically create create commits with the release version and the subsequent snapshot version, use the script `.github/prepare-release` in the root directory of the respective repository.
+To automatically create commits with the release version and the subsequent snapshot version, use the script `.github/prepare-release` in the root directory of the respective repository.

 ```sh
 # switches to a new branch